 The Publisher, Facilitator, and Administrator roles include these privileges by default.

-- Publish—You can create a dynamic imagery layer from a single image or multiple images.
+- Publish—You can create a hosted dynamic imagery layer from a single image or multiple images.
 If you have multiple images, you can configure the layer as an image collection, which allows you to query and work with one or more specific datasets from within the collection.
 Alternatively, you can mosaic multiple images into a single dataset.
 Learn more about how to publish a hosted dynamic imagery layer.

 - Use—In general, dynamic imagery layers are designed for use in more advanced data management and analysis workflows.
 With dynamic imagery layers, you can do the following: